Skip to content

 15. 15Heat 2 tablespoons neutral oil in a large skillet over medium heat.

-16. 16Cook the fish cakes in batches until deeply golden and warmed through, 3-4 minutes per side, adding more oil as needed.
+16. 16Cook the fish cakes in batches until deeply golden and warmed through, per side, adding more oil as needed.

 17. 17Toss romaine, tomatoes, cucumber, and red onion with enough poppyseed dressing to lightly coat.